 Always Show Scroll Bars in Mac OS X

 The scrollbars in new versions of OS X are hidden until activated by use, that is, by scrolling, making them invisible by default.
 This is the new default behavior that works very well if you primarily use a trackpad with your Mac.
 I use an external mouse with my Mac quite often though, and I find the hidden scrollbars to be annoying when I do.
-That’s my reason for bringing them back, but other people just like to see when content is available that needs to be scrolled to access, this tip will make both of us happy by constantly displaying the scroll bars.
+That’s my reason for bringing them back, but other people just like to see when content is available that needs to be scrolled to access.

 How to Set Scroll Bars to Display All the Time in Mac OS X

 This will make the scroll bars always display when there is content within windows that must be scrolled to access, it applies to all windows and all apps on the Mac:

 - Launch System Preferences from the Apple menu